Brad Underwood: University of Illinois

 On March 18, 2017, Underwood was hired as head coach of Illinois, replacing John Groce.
-Underwood signed a six year contract through 2023 worth $18 million that includes two retention bonuses.
+Underwood signed a six-year contract through 2023 worth $18 million that includes two retention bonuses.
 On March 2, 2020 it was announced that Underwood and his assistants had received extensions.
 Underwood's contract was extended until the 2026 season and moves his base salary to $3.4 million, which ranks in the upper quartile of the Big Ten Conference.

-Illinois finished the 2020-2021 regular season 16-4 in Big Ten play, 23-6 overall.
-Illinois finished in second place in Big Ten play to Michigan, who finished with a higher winning percentage at 14-3.
+Illinois finished the 2020–21 regular season 16–4 in Big Ten play, 23-6 overall.
+Illinois finished in second place in Big Ten play to Michigan, who finished with a higher winning percentage at 14–3.
 On Friday, March 12, 2021, Illinois started Big Ten tournament play.
-Illinois first played Rutgers, winning 90-68.
-Illinois moved on to the Semifinals Saturday against Iowa, winning 82-71.
+Illinois first played Rutgers, winning 90–68.
+Illinois moved on to the Semifinals Saturday against Iowa, winning 82–71.
 In the Tournament Final on Sunday, Illinois went on to beat Ohio State, 91-88 in overtime.
-Underwood led the Illini to their first Big Ten tournament title since the 2004-2005 season.
+Underwood led the Illini to their first Big Ten tournament title since the 2004–05 season.
 Illinois secured a number one seed in the Midwest region of the 2021 NCAA men's basketball tournament.
-Their first matchup was against 16-seed Drexel on Friday, March 19 at Indiana Farmers Coliseum; the Fighting Illini defeated the Drexel Dragons 78-49.
-In their second matchup, the Illini fell to the 8th-seeded Loyola (Chicago) Ramblers, 71-58.
+Their first matchup was against 16-seed Drexel on Friday, March 19 at Indiana Farmers Coliseum; the Fighting Illini defeated the Drexel Dragons 78–49.
+In their second matchup, the Illini fell to the 8th-seeded Loyola (Chicago) Ramblers, 71–58.
+Following the end of the season, Underwood received a one-year contract extension.

+The following season (2021-22), the Illini were co-champions of the Big Ten with a 15-5 record.
+Illinois again made the NCAA Tournament, in which the team beat Chattanooga in the first round before losing to Houston in the second round.
+Following the end of the season, Underwood received a one-year contract extension.

+In the 2022-23 season, the Illini again made the NCAA Tournament, this time losing in the first round to Arkansas.

+The Illini had one of their best seasons in history in 2023-24.
+With a 14-6 record, the Illini finished second place in Big Ten play and proceeded to win the Big Ten Tournament against Wisconsin.
+Winning the Big Ten Tournament triggered an automatic contract extension, keeping him under contract through the 2029-30 season.
+Following this, the Illini made the NCAA Tournament as a 3 seed, and went on to beat Morehead State, Duquesne, and Iowa State before losing to eventual champion UConn.

+In the 2024-25 season, the Illini again qualified for the NCAA Tournament, beating Xavier in the first round before losing to Kentucky.
+Following the end of the season, Underwood received a contract extension, with his contract now running through the 2030-31 season.